Generate a Custom sandbox-exec Profile with an LLM

 - https://github.com/eugene1g/agent-safehouse/tree/main/profiles/65-apps

-- https://github.com/eugene1g/agent-safehouse/blob/main/bin/lib/policy.sh
+- https://github.com/eugene1g/agent-safehouse/blob/main/bin/lib/bootstrap/source-manifest.sh

 - https://github.com/eugene1g/agent-safehouse/blob/main/bin/safehouse.sh